-Huskers Respond with Run-Rule Victory Over Wolverines
+Huskers respond with run-rule victory over Wolverines

 LINCOLN, Neb.
-(KOLN) -The Nebraska softball team (25-11, 5-2 Big Ten) responded with an 8-0 run-rule victory in five innings over Michigan on Saturday afternoon at Bowlin Stadium to even the series at 1-1.
+(Press Release) - The Nebraska softball team (25-11, 5-2 Big Ten) responded with an 8-0 run-rule victory in five innings over Michigan on Saturday afternoon at Bowlin Stadium to even the series at 1-1.
 A two-out six-run inning powered the Huskers past the Wolverines (16-14, 2-3 Big Ten).

 The Huskers return to action Sunday, April 2 for the final game of the series against Michigan.
 First pitch is set for 12 p.m.
 (CT).
 Fans can listen to the action live on the Huskers Radio Network and Huskers.com with the call from Nate Rohr.
 The game will also be broadcasted live on Nebraska Public Media.